- City Manager

 All subcontractors working on construction projects are required to obtain a permit.
 This includes plumbing, mechanical/HVAC, electrical, low-voltage electrical, fire alarm systems, and fire sprinkler systems.
 Subcontractors may submit their forms once the general construction permit has been issued.

-- If there is a change of electrical power service, please also fill out the Power Release Form
+- If there is a change of electrical power service, please also upload the Power Release Form

 - If you are submitting licenses on behalf of another individual, you will also need a completed Authorized Permit Agent Form

 Fire alarm and fire sprinkler plans require fire safety review which typically takes up to 10 business days.
-Please submit 2 hard copies plus 1 electronic copy of the plans.
+Please submit 1 hard copy plus 1 electronic copy of the plans.
 All other sub-contractor permits can be issued over-the-counter if the general construction permit has been issued.

 Additionally, sub-contract permits (with the exception of fire alarm and fire sprinkler) may be applied for by mail with a check for fee payment.